zeljkoobrenovic/grounded-architecture/_posts/2022-06-20-preparing-for-ai.markdown

 Teams are flattening.
 The future IT architect is not a gatekeeper, but a guide.
 Your ability to influence across flat, autonomous teams will define your impact.

 <br>
-### Final Thought: You're Not Being Replaced—Unless You Refuse to Evolve
+### You're Not Being Replaced—Unless You Refuse to Evolve

 Nielsen closes with this thought: "*Around 2030, your old skills will be like being an experienced mammoth hunter.*"